kaippatel/DMLS-LangChain-Workshop/README.md

    - Go to the Google AI Studio API Console: [Google AI Studio](https://aistudio.google.com/prompts/new_chat)
    - Sign in with your Google account and create a new API key.
-   - Copy your API key and store it securely.
+   - Copy your API key and store it in accessible and secure location (we will use this regularly throughout the workshop).

 2. Start exploring the notebooks!